 Soulful Merrill Garbus and her bassist Nate Brenner have created a record that should hopefully get their fans contemplating the problems of today.
 With Garbus’ iconic vocals and complex synthesized levels that showcase their musical talent their fans should be impressed with this new offering.
 With the intellectual element from their evocative lyrics and outline of society’s problems Garbus and Brenner are creating altogether something more.

 The album is one for the fans with the impressive vocals and even more so for the music aficionados that are interested in what the likes of Young Fathers and She Drew The Gun have to say through their music.
-It’s an affecting record that also showcases their technological advance as a band.

 I Can Feel You Creep Into My Private Life is out on January 19th via 4AD.